jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

             return 'succeeded'
         return 'always_returns_this'

-  no change, the terminal still has the same error. in Python the ``return`` statement is the last thing run in the function, anything written after a ``return`` statement is ignored
+  no change, the terminal still has the same error.
+In Python the ``return`` statement is the last thing run in the function, anything written after a ``return`` statement is ignored

   The function returns ``succeeded`` from the ``else`` block and ignores the return statement below it